Preparations are underway and registrations are still being accepted for the 7th Annual Bass Lake Yosemite Triathlon on June 3.

-Nearly 500 athletes took part last year and race organizers are expecting a similar turnout this year.
+Nearly 500 athletes took part last year and race organizers are expecting a similar turnout.

 “The athletes really have fun at the party, as do the community members who come out to support the racers every year,” said Jonathan Grinder, owner of Tucson Racing.
 “Bass Lake really is a great location for a race.
 Newcomers to the sport have loved coming here while triathlon veterans know the history here and have enjoyed coming back.”